 We usually recommend 1-3 serves per day which helps you reach the USDA’s antioxidant target for good health.
 Drinking more serves of matcha is fine.
 Like anything, we would advise you to monitor how your body feels as matcha does help with things like weight loss and energy.
 We probably wouldn't recommend drinking more than 21 cups per day of anything.
 But if you drink more matcha than this you may exceed some daily recommended nutrient levels.
 Any more will just be passed through and not absorbed by your body.

 Our matcha is herbicide and pesticide free but is not certified organic and for a good reason!
 To produce high-quality matcha with the full health benefits tea farmers need to add a small amount of fertiliser to the soil before the tea plantation is shaded.
 This gives the tea plants the nutrients they need to be able to produce incredibly high levels of antioxidants, nutrients and chlorophyll.
 Without this nutritional support, the tea leaves will produce matcha which is bitter, low quality and will not contain the full antioxidant level.
 Most Japanese matcha drinkers do not drink organic matcha and they consider it to be low quality.
-Our matcha is herbicides and pesticide free, sourced sustainably from family-run tea farmsand is a premium, high quality.
+Our matcha is herbicide and pesticide free, sourced sustainably from family-run tea farmsand is a premium, high quality.

 Using a bamboo whiskenhances the matcha experience as the prongs work to properly suspend the matcha particles throughout the tea.
 We highly recommend the bamboo whisk for the best tasting matcha!
 If you do not wish to invest in a whisk straight away you can simply dissolve the matcha in a small amount of water and mix thoroughly before topping up with more water.
 How to make Matcha